Licorice Root

 Health Benefits

-- Contains compounds with anti-inflammatory properties
+- Contains glycyrrhizin and glycyrrhetic acid with demonstrated anti-inflammatory properties for digestive tract support

 Buying Guide